 Building a distributed GIS through collaborations

-During the process of establishing a collaboration, you pick a group that becomes your collaboration workspace.
+During the process of establishing a collaboration, you link either a new or existing group with a collaboration workspace.
 The content you share to that group becomes automatically available to your participants and vice-versa.
-To learn more about collaborations, refer here.
+Visit the key concepts page for details about how distributed collaborations work.

 Creating a collaboration involves a sequence of steps.
 You can either follow them yourself if you need fine-grained control, or, if you are an administrator on both the host and participant GIS, you can call the shortcut referred in the end of this guide to create a collaboration in one simple step.